 There are also numerous community and nonprofit organizations which may be able to assist you.
 Ask your case officer, Grants and Special Programs or Social Services for more information.

-In most cases, the Sidewalk Replacement Grant Program, which is managed and distributed by the Division of Code Enforcement, can provide assistance to residential property owners.
-This grant may reimburse a reasonable amount (currently $5.00 per square foot) of cost related to the replacement of any residential sidewalk which has been placed under notice by Code Enforcement.
-Up to 100% of the replacement cost may be available to home owners that are considered qualified property owners, as defined in Chapter 17-162 of the Code of Ordinances, and certified as such by the Division of Adult and Tenant Services.
+In most cases, the Sidewalk Replacement Grant Program, which is managed and distributed by Code Enforcement, can provide assistance to residential property owners.
+This grant may reimburse a reasonable amount (currently $5 per square foot) of cost related to the replacement of any residential sidewalk which has been placed under notice by Code Enforcement.
+Up to 100 percent of the replacement cost may be available to home owners that are considered qualified property owners, as defined in Chapter 17-162 of the Code of Ordinances, and certified as such by the Adult and Tenant Services.
 The funds contained in the grant are allocated each fiscal year and are only available until the budgeted allocation is exhausted.
 (Please see the related documents in your packet for details.)

 If you do not bring your property into compliance by the "Compliance Due Date” listed on the notice and you haven’t made arrangements with the case officer to have more time to address the violations, a civil penalty may be issued.